6 Foolproof Steps to Litter Train Your Cat

 It’s not cool for your cat to turn the potted plants or your favorite slippers into their toilet, so setting up a litter box and making sure your cat knows where to do their business should be the first step in cat ownership.
 Fortunately, most cats know the drill.
 “There’s not a lot of training required,” says Dr. Jessica Bell, DVM and professor at Washington State University School of Veterinary Medicine.
 “Cats know what to do.”

 Litter box training is about more than having an accident-free home than anything else; it can actually be the key to keeping your cat out of the shelter.
 Seriously, though: Repeatedly stepping in a puddle of pee or cleaning up rogue turds because a cat isn’t using their litter box is one of the top reasons cats are surrendered to shelters.
+If you’ve had to ask yourself the question “Why is my cat pooping on the floor?” you’ll likely understand the importance of this step by step guide.

 Step-by-Step: Train Your Cat to Use a Litter Box